-- Estimated interest rates at 31st March 2013 of 0.93% for loans receivable and payable, based on new lending rates for equivalent loans at that date. - No early repayment or impairment is recognised. - Where an instrument will mature in the next 12 months, carrying amount is assumed to approximate to fair value. - The fair value of trade and other receivables is taken to be the invoiced or billed amount.
+- Estimated interest rates for loans receivable and payable based on new lending rates for equivalent loans at that date. - No early repayment or impairment is recognised. - Where an instrument will mature in the next 12 months, carrying amount is assumed to approximate to fair value. - The fair value of trade and other receivables is taken to be the invoiced or billed amount.